Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 My team is working on a better system for configuration and configuration management, but the process we've been working through would be pretty much the same regardless of the project.

-Our configuration data is poorly organized, hard to find and hard to reason about.
+Our configuration data is poorly organized, hard to find, and hard to reason about.
 It's like a kitchen junk drawer.
 Most kitchens have one.
 That's how common our problems are.

 Our legacy code happens to be written Java, but that doesn't matter.
 What matters is there is a lot of it, and it doesn't have many automated tests.
 We can't fix it all at once, so we have to work with it.
 We have to support the legacy system.